-All work with live material in the AIF must be approved by Frank Macaluso, Vera DesMarais or Peng Guo before beginning the experiment.
+All work with live material in the AIF must be approved by Frank Macaluso, Vera DesMarais and Peng Guo before beginning the experiment.

 Hazardous materials and waste policy: